YaoYinYing/Umol/README.md

 pip install numpy==1.26.4
 ```

-## Get Uniclust30 (10-20 minutes depending on bandwidth) if you need to build MSA from local
+## Get Uniclust30 (10-20 minutes depending on bandwidth) if you need to build MSA on local machine

 # 25 Gb download, 87 Gb extracted